tmarfil/viptest/devcentral_post.md

 2. Each chunk is processed by a separate Python process.
 3. Results are collected in a shared queue.

 This approach allows VIPTest to test thousands of URLs in minutes instead of hours.
-The code implements this using:
+The Python code implements this using:

 ```python
 if args.concurrent: